dnotes/ocean-library/content/en/bahai/bahai-org-library/compilations/the-importance-of-obligatory-prayer-and-fasting.md

 This present selection of newly authorized translations has been drawn from the vast ocean of the original Writings of Bahá’u’lláh and ‘Abdu’l-Bahá.
 It is intended to further enhance the believers’ insight into the far-reaching significance of these two great laws.

 May 2000

-*   From the Writings of Bahá’u’lláh
-*   From the Writings of ‘Abdu’l-Bahá
-*   Prayers by Bahá’u’lláh for the Fast

 1. From the Writings of Bahá’u’lláh